This guide explains how to audit your inventory and reconcile inventory variances. It is intended for advanced users.

 You can also manually calculate the asset GL Value for a single product — in the General Ledger module, search the Account field for "1*" and the Line Item Code field for the LIC's code.
 Searching for "1*" (see screenshot below) uses the asterisk is an operator that represents any number of additional characters.
 This search will display all GL accounts that begin with a '1', which is the asset series:

 If your system has accrued COGS features enabled, you must exclude any accrued COGS entries in order to get an accurate value.
 For small data sets, you can manually remove the transactions associated with accrued COGS.
-For large data sets, it is easier to use an Advanced Search query using these three criteria:
+For larger data sets, it is easier to use an Advanced Search query using these three criteria:

 - General Ledger section, General Info Notes field — "Accrued COGS"

 - FM Menu Bar — Search > Constrain Found Set

 These two columns are calculated for each inventoried item using separate formulas: